tamassimonds/LLM_GAN/README.md

 A Generative Adversarial Network implementation where two LLMs (generator and judge) train adversarially to generate high-quality content across multiple domains.

+Judge model is training to detect human vs ai generated.
+Agent model training to fool judge

+Goal is to make it easier to extend RL to non verfiable domains

 ## Project Structure

 ```